itscodenation/int-fanpage-18-19-starter/README.md

 ## Day 1
 #### Planning
 - [ ] Choose a theme that you want your fan page to be about.
 Be careful to choose something you know and are able to write about!
-- [ ] Collect the images you will need for your homepage, about page and gallery page.
+- [ ] Find the images you will need for your homepage, about page and gallery page.
 #### Set-Up
 - [x] Go to the repository at https://github.com/ScriptEdcurriculum/fanpage
 - [ ] Fork this repository to your github account and clone to a new workspace